espnet/espnet/egs2/ami/diar1/README.md

   The placeholder utterances for missing speakers are added as entries in the `segments` file with the missing speaker ID, a start time of 0, and an end time of 1 sample (i.e., 1 / sampling rate in seconds).
 The end time is set to 1 sample instead of 0 due to restrictions in the subsequent stages of `diar`, which require the end time to be greater than the start time.
 However, this single sample will not affect the labels in later stages, as the audio will be subsampled from 16 kHz to 8 kHz, effectively reducing one sample to 0.
 Additionally, the placeholder utterances are added to the `utt2spk` file to maintain a consistent mapping between speakers and their corresponding utterances.

-## Training Workflow and Configurations
+## Training Setup, Configurations, and Performance Evaluation

 We provide training examples for both EEND and EEND-EDA, with their corresponding run scripts located in `run.sh`and `run_eda.sh`.
 For both models, we adhere to the input and model configurations outlined in paper [[2]].